lowRISC/opentitan/doc/getting_started/setup_fpga.md

 ### Debug with GDB

-Fist, make sure the device software has been built with debug symbols (by default Bazel does not build software with debug symbols).
+First, make sure the device software has been built with debug symbols (by default Bazel does not build software with debug symbols).
 For example, to build and test the UART smoke test with debug symbols, you can add `--copt=-g` flag to the `bazel test ...` command:
 ```console
 cd $REPO_TOP